line/line-bot-sdk-python/README.md

 ### Send message object

-How to build for Send message object
+How to create Send message object

 (See also https://devdocs.line.me/en/#send-message-object)